 Work is so much more than a regular pay packet, but have you ever considered the possibility of escaping to exotic locales to do good deeds for charity or something similar?
 It’s part of the nobility of the human spirit – the desire to change our world for the better.
-These sorts of ideas can be particularly attractive at times when we’re questioning our job fulfilment or workplace motivation, but there is a trap for the unwary.
+These sorts of ideas can be particularly attractive at times when we’re questioning our motivation or workplace happiness, but there is a trap for the unwary.

 What does ‘meaning’ actually mean?